Just because your horse isn’t displaying anxious behaviour, it doesn’t mean they’re not stressed.

 This stress means the horse's gut bacterial populations can shift.
 Muscles and organs can be damaged by higher rates of oxidative stress.
 This can lead to health challenges like colic and laminitis, tying up, skin conditions and performance problems.

 Their behaviour may become anxious and highly strung, and this behaviour then starts the stress cascade all over again.
-They stop eating.
-They stop drinking… and so it goes.

 Healthy gut bacteria create the by-products that contribute to a healthy horse that is not only calm and trainable and healthy on the outside, but also healthy on the inside.

-Some simple tips for managing a horse's stress include:
+Simple tips for managing a horse's stress include:

 1. Provide access to plenty of forage

-Provide your horse with constant access to fibre sources such as hay and pasture will help keep the good bacteria in abundance and the bad bacteria at bay.
-It also satisfies your horse's need for mental stimulation which is achieved with constant access to hay or pasture.
-If horses need to be on a restricted amount of hay, using slow feeder hay nets to draw out the time they spend eating is recommended.
+Provide your horse with constant access to fibre sources such as hay and pasture to help keep their good gut bacteria in abundance, and the bad bacteria at bay.
+Forage also helps satisfies your horse's need for mental stimulation, which is achieved with constant access to hay or pasture.

-2. Use high fibre low starch feeds
+2. Use high fibre, low starch horse feeds

 3. Ensure your horse has a balanced diet

 A balanced diet can work wonders!
 This may sound like a very basic point, but meeting your horse’s energy, vitamin and mineral requirements is crucial to a healthy gut, and will therefore aid in reducing your horse’s stress.
-Deficiencies in vitamin B1 (thiamine) and magnesium can have severe impacts on your horse’s behaviour and exceeding energy requirements can result in hot-headed and/or spooky behaviour.
+Deficiencies in vitamin B1 (thiamine) and magnesium can have severe impacts on your horse’s behaviour, and exceeding energy requirements can result in hot-headed and/or spooky behaviour.

 4. Make any feed changes slowly

-6. Allow your horse to have a paddock buddy if possible
+8. Allow your horse to have a paddock buddy if possible